Knee surgery alternatives

 Help with weight management

-HCF’s Osteoarthritis Healthy Weight for Life program has been designed to help members with diagnosed knee osteoarthritis who have a BMI of more than 28.
+HCF’s Osteoarthritis Healthy Weight for Life program has been designed to help eligible members* with diagnosed knee osteoarthritis who have a BMI of more than 28.
 The program aims to assist weight loss, boost general health, reduce joint pain, and improve the knee replacement surgery outcomes.

 HCF member David Campbell, 56, from Maitland in the Hunter Valley, NSW, took part in the 18-week program after surgery to repair a meniscus tear in his right knee.
 During the arthroscopic procedure in November 2014 his surgeon diagnosed osteoarthritis.
 “I injured my knee playing touch footy but I’d been having trouble for a while,” Campbell explains.
 “My knees felt quite sore.
 I had physiotherapy but it didn’t resolve the tenderness so I saw a surgeon,” he says.